Jake Arrieta: 2015: Cy Young Award

-On July 12, 2015, Arrieta pitched a complete game victory over the Chicago White Sox at Wrigley Field, his second complete game of the season and the third of his major league career.
+On July 12, 2015, Arrieta pitched a complete-game victory over the Chicago White Sox at Wrigley Field, his second of the season and the third of his major-league career.
 On August 20, he became the first MLB pitcher to win 15 games in the 2015 season.
 Ten days later, Arrieta no-hit the Los Angeles Dodgers at Dodger Stadium for the 14th no-hitter in Cubs history.
 He struck out 12 batters, including all three batters he faced in both the first and ninth innings.
-Sandy Koufax had been the last pitcher to complete a no-hitter by striking out all three batters he faced in the ninth inning, doing so against the Cubs in his 1965 perfect game—a game also played at Dodger Stadium.
+Sandy Koufax had been the last pitcher to complete a no-hitter by striking out all three batters he faced in the ninth inning, doing so against the Cubs in his 1965 perfect game—which also was played at Dodger Stadium.
 Arrieta was named the NL Player of the Week for August 24–30 and NL Pitcher of the Month for August with a 6–0 and a 0.43 ERA and the no-hitter.
 The right-hander held opposing hitters to a .130 batting average and a .196 on-base percentage in August and struck out 43 batters while walking just 10.
 On September 22, Arrieta won his 20th game of the season, throwing a three-hitter against the Brewers.
 With 11 more strikeouts in that 4–0 Cubs victory at Wrigley, he was the first MLB pitcher to win 20 games this season and had his fourth complete game and third shutout of the season.

 After the 2015 All-Star break, he gave up 9 earned runs during 15 starts over 107 1/3 innings for a 0.75 ERA, the lowest in MLB history in the second half.
 On October 5, he was again named NL Pitcher of the Month for his 4–0 September record with a 0.45 ERA.